ccao-data/data-architecture/dbt/README.md

         parameter that most of our generic tests support, making use of the `format_additional_select_columns` macro to format the parameter when applying it to your `SELECT` condition

+### Adding unit tests

+Unit testing is available in dbt as of [the 1.8 release](https://docs.getdbt.com/docs/build/unit-tests), but it does not yet work with the Athena adapter that our configuration uses.
+Jean is leading the effort to add unit testing support to the Athena adapter, and will update this section with details once that effort is resolved.

+### Adding QC reports

+_TK_

 ## 🐛 Debugging tips